Denito37/Goal-Tracker/README.md

 1. Click the Goal Tracker icon in your browser toolbar
 2. Add a new goal by clicking "+" button
-3. Write daily updates about your progress
+3. Write daily entries about your progress

 ## Contributing